-World Language Department
+World Language & ESL Department Overview

-The World Languages Department courses offers a range of exciting topics to suit every student’s interests and abilities.
+The World Languages Department courses offer a range of exciting topics to suit every student’s interests and abilities.
 The program offers opportunities for students to explore communication, cultures, connections, comparisons and communities in different modes and media in the target language.
 The world languages courses are designed for students who are able to develop language skills at different paces and different ranges of language proficiency levels.
 The goal of the World Languages programs is to provide different communicative competence level courses to make second language acquisition available for all students.

 At times, there can be courses where students may have a language proficiency in the World Language from prior or out-of-school programs or experiences.
-If a student seeks to enroll in a course, and has not taken the required pre-requisite language course at Livingston High School, the student must demonstrate the language proficiency to the department supervisor.
+If a student seeks to enroll in a course, and has not taken the required pre-requisite language course at Livingston High School, the student must demonstrate language proficiency to the department supervisor.
 Students may not enter into a course without successful completion of a required pre-requisite assessment for department supervisor approval.
 Upon supervisor approval, students will be notified if they are permitted to enter into the requested course.